Preferential Attachment Trees with Vertex Death: Persistence of the Maximum Degree

 \section{Persistence in the CTPAVD branching process}

 In this section we prove Theorem~\ref{thrm:conv}.
-Unlike in the analysis carried out in Section~\ref{sec:inflife}, a persistent $m$-hub, as in the sense of~\eqref{eq:pershub}, does \emph{not} emerge $\mathbb P_\cS$-almost surely for any $m\in\N$, since individuals live an almost surely finite time (i.e.\ $L<\infty$ a.s.).
+Unlike in the analysis carried out in Section~\ref{sec:inflife}, a persistent $m$-hub, as in the sense of~\eqref{eq:pershub}, does \emph{not} exist $\mathbb P_\cS$-almost surely for any $m\in\N$, since individuals live an almost surely finite time (i.e.\ $L<\infty$ a.s.).
 Indeed, an almost surely finite lifetime implies that $O_t^\cont$ diverges to infinity with $t$ $\mathbb P_\cS$-almost surely.
 Since $I_t^{(1),\cont}\geq O_t^\cont$ for all $t$, we thus also have $I_t^{(1),\cont}\to\infty$ $\mathbb P_\cS$-almost surely.
 To show instead that persistence occurs, in the sense of~\eqref{eq:pers}, we use a more quantitative approach where we provide precise asymptotic expansions of the random variables $O_t^\cont$ and $I_t^{(1),\cont}$ to show that their difference is a tight sequence of random variables (with respect to $t$), as in~\eqref{eq:persnoperscont}.
 That is, for a mapping $s\mapsto f(s)$ to be determined, we show that for any $\eps>0$ small and $A>0$ large, there exist $t',K,M>0$ such that for all $t\geq t'$, the events